 In general, the question is also whether you have the fail-over capacity already up and running or not.
 If not, i.e. you depend on re-scheduling to a healthy zone or auto-scaling, be aware that during a zone outage, you will see a resource crunch in the healthy zones.
 If you have no automation, i.e. only human operators (a.k.a. “red button approach”), you probably will not get the machines you need and even with automation, it may be tricky.
 But holding the capacity available at all times is costly.
 In the end, that’s a decision only you can make.
 If you made that decision, please adapt the

-maximum settings for your worker pools accordingly.
+maxUnavailable settings for your worker pools accordingly (visit this section for more information).

 If you want to be ready for a sudden spike or have some buffer in general, over-provision nodes by means of “placeholder” pods with low priority and appropriate resource requests.
 This way, they will demand nodes to be provisioned for them, but if any pod comes up with a regular/higher priority, the low priority pods will be evicted to make space for the more important ones.
 Strictly speaking, this is not related to HA, but it may be important to keep this in mind as you generally want critical components to be rescheduled as fast as possible and if there is no node available, it may take 3 minutes or longer to do so (depending on the cloud provider).
 Besides, not only zones can fail, but also individual nodes.